 Half Way Home

 Olsen followed early EPs Strange Cacti and Lady of the Waterpark with her first fully-fledged album Half Way Home.
-It’s stark – there are low key band arrangements on some tracks, but the focus is squarely on Olsen and her guitar.
+It’s stark – there are low-key band arrangements on some tracks, but the focus is squarely on Olsen and her guitar.
 If you didn’t know the year of release, it would be difficult to guess – Olsen’s rich and resonant voice recalls the 1950s more than it resembles 2010s indie.

 It’s difficult to differentiate the tracks on this low-key collection of songs, but the highlights are at the start.
 ‘Acrobat’ has the most arresting imagery – “You are the crazy acrobat/You are the witch/I am your cat” is a striking opening line.
-‘The Waiting’ emphasises Olsen’s retro inclinations and could fit onto a 1960s Patsy Clien record.
+‘The Waiting’ emphasises Olsen’s retro inclinations and could fit onto a 1960s Patsy Cline record.

 Half Way Home puts the spotlight on Olsen’s voice and lyrics – it’s less dynamic than subsequent records, but there’s enough here to reward attentive listening.